In just three years, the Police Now graduate leadership development programme has already turned out 650 coppers. And the results have been arresting

 Getting buy-in wasn’t always simple.
 Mel wanted to expand and upskill the company’s approved training consultants (ATCs), so every corner of the business had ambassadors who could transform how and when people learned.
 This meant convincing people to become ATCs on top of their day jobs.
 And it meant having to justify paying those people a day rate as well as their salaries.
 The CIPD Diploma helped Mel to effectively communicate the value of her plans to stakeholders.

-Supporting the face-to-face training are short e-learning courses employees can take through the Litmos Heroes app.
+Supporting the face-to-face training are short e-learning courses, which employees can take through the Litmos Heroes app.
 In the three months, 300 courses were taken voluntarily.

 But perhaps the biggest shift is that responsibility for training now sits with the ATCs in the business, not with the L&D team.
 This has led to a culture of informal learning, where people ask each other questions and take part in master classes at lunchtimes.
 Mel’s particularly proud that everyone who’s been an ATC has had a promotion within six months – making the role incredibly sought-after.
 One ATC even decided to join her in L&D.